Plan Your Visit

 Hiking: Visit Big Island Hikes for a comprehensive list of hikes around the island.

 Driving Tips: Get some tips about driving on the Island of Hawai'i.

 COVID-19: Be sure to check with attractions and restaurants for changes to hours of operation.

 Our small, cozy town has a population of just over 2,500.
 It is nestled outside the entrance to Hawai’i Volcanoes National Park and near the northeast rim of Kīlauea’s summit caldera.
 Volcano Village is the perfect base to explore the East side of the island from South Point to Pāhoa to Hilo and beyond.
 You will love our cooler weather after a day out exploring.

 Reserve time in your schedule to explore Hale 'Ohu's historic property.
 Arrive between 3 and 6 p.m. so that you can relax, walk-through our well-maintained garden or take a short stroll along our Rainforest Walk.

 2400 Fahrenheit – Visit a working glass-making studio and gallery.
-The studio is open Thursday to Monday from 10 a.m. to 4 p.m.
-Tuesday and Wednesday by appointment.
+To schedule an appointment to visit, go to their website.